 In the case where a donor doesn’t alert you to their planned gift, be sure that you properly acknowledge them based on their history with your organization and insight from the donor’s family members.

-Are there any ethical issues surrounding tax breaks associated with planned gifts?
+Are there any ethical issues related to tax breaks associated with planned gifts?

-As mentioned in the Benefits of Planned Gifts section, sizable tax breaks often go along with the allocation of a planned gift.
+As mentioned, sizable tax breaks often go along with the allocation of a planned gift.
 A tax break is a win-win situation for donors and nonprofits.
 Of course, some might consider tax breaks to be tax loopholes.

 As long as you and your donor recognize that charity is the most important and primary driving factor behind the planned gift, then you can accept these donations in good conscience.